surifirstpin/biplus_documentation/docs/Visualization.md

 ## Bar Chart

-Bar charts are used to compare data across for looking at a specific value across different categories.
+Bar charts are used to compare data across different categories.
+You can build a bar chart by placing a dimension on the Rows and a measure on the Columns shelf

  **2.** To access the bar chart click on **Bar** tab under **general** section.